-This is a super duper long post so you have two choices, grab a drink and a snack and get comfortable or look at the pictures and fill in the blanks ha ha.
+This is a super duper long post so you have two choices, get comfortable with a drink and snack or look at the pictures and fill in the blanks ha ha.
 Actually that sounds like fun!
 If I was to tell the story of day one from the pictures it would go something like this:

 One sunny day Lindy, Maxx, grandad and P went on holiday.
 Lindy and Maxx started the day with some facial exercises and hoped the wind didn’t change.
 Everyone boarded a ferry to Calais where they found a strange green bear, which was magical – it’s true!
 They looked around some strange shops, a lovely town square then visited a colourful windmill farm, the end.

 Some of you might know that I went on holiday last week to Brussels in Belgium, it was for 4 days and we drove there and back (by ‘we’ I mean my dad drove, thanks dad!) which was quite an experience as it was a looooong journey.
 Especially since my nephew Maxx 5 came along too and without his mummy since her passport didn’t arrive in time – boo.
 He has been on long journeys before travelling by car from England to Scotland and vice versa so we suspected he would be okay and we packed plenty of things to keep him busy.
 This included his tablet, things for drawing, my iphone to play games and we also has some fun taking crazy pictures of ourselves as you can see below ha ha.